Presidency of Ram Nath Kovind

 During his presidency, he has undertaken state visits to 28 countries.
 He has received the highest state honors from six countries, Madagascar, Equatorial Guinea, Eswatini, Croatia, Bolivia and the Republic of Guinea.
 Just a few weeks after starting his presidency, Venkaiah Naidu, the BJP candidate for vice president won the 2017 Indian vice presidential election; President Kovind administered the oath of the office.
 In 2019, he administered the oath of office to Narendra Modi upon his re-election.
-He has held the office during the COVID-19 pandemic and subsequent lockdowns.
+He has held the office during the COVID-19 pandemic in India and subsequent lockdowns.
 He is the first leader from Rashtriya Swayamsevak Sangh to occupy the office of president of India.

 He appointed Dipak Misra, Ranjan Gogoi, Sharad Arvind Bobde and N. V. Ramana as chief justice of the Supreme Court, and other judges of the Supreme Court and the High Courts.